cloudant/nodejs-cloudant/README.md

 `cloudant` (lower-case) is your **connection** to your database (i.e. the result of calling `Cloudant()`).

-If auto token refreshment is used (as default it is activated, see more details [here](#plugin-configuration)) then it is important to define one connection **only once** during the application lifetime.
-The package do not supply connection shutdown functinality.
+ It is important to define one _connection_ **only once** during the application lifetime.
+ The package do not support closing server connection.

 You can initialize your client in _one_ of the following ways: